-The remote working environment that started in early 2020 is still prevalent as organisations continue operating and employees continue working from their homes and remote locations.
+The remote working environment, started in early 2020, is still prevalent as organisations continue operating and employees continue working from their homes and remote locations.

 The cybersecurity market is increasing and growing at a rapid CAGR of 10.9%—putting critical company data and information at risk.

 Hence, organisations are increasingly looking for secure remote access solutions to ensure network and application security when employees work remotely.